Social Anxiety Solution: Being Laughed At

-You may have multiple reasons why this triggers your anxiety but at the core you may knowingly or unknowingly believe that anytime you’re laughed at, regardless of why, that’s “bad.”
 Because of this thinking, you may unknowingly think that you should be anxious whenever you’re laughed at or that being laughed at is something you should avoid at any cost.
-The anxiety is an unconscious strategy to motivate yourself to do whatever you think is needed to avoid being laughed at.
-We call this, the anxiety paradox.
+Being or getting anxious when people laugh at you is an unconscious strategy to motivate yourself to do whatever you think is needed to avoid being laughed at.
+You can understand this more by reading our post on the anxiety paradox

 To eliminate or overcome this trigger, you have to figure out the “deep in your psyche” reason(s) why you view being laughed at as a problem.
-Some people try to find people they know or think are sensitive to being laughed at and proceed to laugh at them simply to make them feel bad.
-One key In overcoming this trigger is to to think about what your personal goal(s) are in situations you’re laughed at.
-If being laughed at has no impact on your goal(s), then although it’s undesirable, there is likely no benefit to seeing someone laugh at you as unacceptable.
+Some people try to find people they know or think are sensitive to being laughed at.
+They then laugh at these individuals to make them feel bad.

-If you think being laughed at may impact your ability to get something you want, we recommend you think deeply about whether that is true.
-Our article “Getting what you want” can help you think through that.
-If it’s true that being laughed at may impact getting what you want, then it may be worthwhile to ensure that what you say you want is actually what you want.
-If it is, you may want to reflect on whether the environment or people you’re engaging with to get what you want is the proper fit for you.
+If it’s true that being laughed at may impact getting what you want, then it may be worthwhile to ensure you actually want what you say you want.
+If it is, you may have to change the environment or the people you’re engaging with to get what you want.

 Eliminating the trigger